genesiscommunitysuccess/docs/docs/04_tutorials/04_training-resources/03_training-content-day3.md

 ## UI configuring

 ### Data grids - Try yourself
 Add a data grid in the UI to display the Positions.
+Insert some Trades and check whether the Position table is feeding properly, as the Consolidator added should do.

 :::tip
 Remember to add a data server query around the POSITION table and use the ag-genesis-datasource component in the UI.